drosenbergster/4050/docs/open-questions.md

 **Question:** Will you ship nationwide or limit to certain regions initially?

 **Answer:**
-- [ ] Nationwide
+- [x] Nationwide (for now)
 - [ ] Regional only (specify):
 - [ ] Limit certain states (specify):

 **Shipping Considerations:**
+- Flat rate shipping: $10.00 (updated for location later)
 - Extreme heat/cold concerns?
+TBD
 - Maximum transit time comfortable with?
+TBD
 - International shipping (future)?
+Not in MVP

 **Notes:**
+- Currently using flat $10 shipping fee
+- Location-based adjustments can be added later

 ---